ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/defaults.md

+---
-# Using `ambassador` `Module` defaults
+title: Using ambassador module defaults
+---

 ## The defaults element

-If present, the `ambassador Module` can define a set of defaults that will automatically be applied to certain resources:
+If present, the `ambassador` module can define a set of defaults that will automatically be applied to certain resources:

 ```yaml
 apiVersion: getambassador.io/v3alpha1